pololu/libpololu-avr/README.txt

-The source repository is used to generate a binary distribution that has compiled binaries (.a files), headers (.h files), examples for every supported device, AVR Studio 5 templates, and more.
+The source repository is used to generate a binary distribution that has compiled binaries (.a files), headers (.h files), examples for every supported device, Atmel Studio 5 templates, and more.
 The binary distribution contains the source code of the libraries, but it does NOT include every file from the source repository.
 The binary distributions can be downloaded as zip files.

 You can tell what type of distribution you have by looking at what